-In this paper, we introduced Embedding-COrrupted (ECO) Prompts, a novel method to tackle the dual challenges of knowledge entanglement and unlearning efficiency in LLMs.
-ECO leverages a thresholded prompt classifier to determine whether a prompt falls within the scope of the unlearning target.
-By decoupling the unlearning process from the LLMs themselves, ECO offers a scalable and efficient approach that remains effective across a wide range of model sizes, from 0.5B to 236B parameters, with minimal side effects and no additional computational overhead.
-Our experiments across three unlearning tasks validate ECO's effectiveness, setting a foundation for responsible AI deployment in real-world scenarios.
+In this paper, we presented Embedding-COrrupted (ECO) Prompts, a novel method designed to address the dual challenges of knowledge entanglement and unlearning efficiency in LLM unlearning.
+ECO uses a thresholded prompt classifier to explicitly identify if a prompt is within the scope of the unlearning target.
+By decoupling the unlearning procedure from the LLMs themselves, ECO provide a scalable and efficient solution for unlearning in LLMs, paving the way for responsible and safe AI deployment in real-world applications.